awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-tests.md

 `run-suite`
 Runs a suite of tests on a pool of devices\.
 The following are some supported options:
 + `suite-id`\.
 The test suite version to run\.
 If not specified, IDT uses the latest version in the `tests` folder\.
 + `group-id`\.
 The test groups to run, as a comma\-separated list\.
-If not specified, IDT runs all test groups in the test suite\.
+If not specified, IDT runs all appropriate test groups in the test suite depending on the configured settings in `device.json`\.
+IDT doesn't run any test groups that the device doesn't support based on your configured settings, even if those test groups are specified in the `group-id` list\.
 + `test-id`\.
 The test cases to run, as a comma\-separated list\.
 When specified, `group-id` must specify a single group\.
 + `pool-id`\.
 The device pool to test\.
 You must specify a pool if you have multiple device pools defined in your `device.json` file\.
 + `stop-on-first-failure`\.
 Configures IDT to stop running on the first failure\.
 Use this option with `group-id` when you want to debug the specified test groups\.
 Do not use this option when running a full test\-suite to generate a qualification report\.